Keen's

-Keen's is a brand of seasoning products produced by McCormick Foods Australia, the Australian branch of the American food company McCormick & Company.
+Keen's is a brand of seasoning products produced by McCormick Foods Australia, the Australian branch of the American food company McCormick & Company, and by McCormick Canada in Canada.
 The Keen's brand has a long history and remains a common item in kitchens throughout Australia.
 The brand is particularly well known for its distinctive yellow and orange tins.

 Keen's Mustard Powder is composed of finely crushed mustard seeds and is sold in 50g or 100g tins.

 Keen's Traditional Curry Powder is a blend of turmeric, coriander, salt, fenugreek, black pepper, chilli powder, rice flour, allspice and celery.
 Keen's Curry is available in 60g or 120g tins.
-Keen's Curry is distinctly popular within the Aboriginal community who are the largest consumers of the product.
-It is used as a staple in all facets of Aboriginal cuisine from curried sausages to kangaroo stew.
+Keen's Curry is distinctly popular within the Aboriginal Australian community.